RSS Feed

 We arrive in Ronda.
 Our hotel is in the “parador” or palace, which fronts right onto the gorge.
 My room has a balcony overlooking dales and gorge and mountains.
 Fabulous.

-Feel a little tired tonight.
 In the rush to leave, I left behind my hairbrush, and my earrings.
 Really ticked at myself, but Didier finally finds a shop selling hairbrushes (big relief – obviously I am ecstatic over small things in life.)

 Dinner in the lovely dining room.
 And so to bed…hiking the gorge tomorrow.

 Woke up early, I thought.
 Next time I look it was 9:30 and that was “leave time”.
 O God!
 Never moved so damned fast in my life – surprised that Bea was not banging on the door!
-Glomp on face cream and sunblock, brush teeth, drag brush thru hair, clothes, boots – downstairs!
+Glomp on sunblock, brush teeth, drag brush thru hair, clothes, boots – downstairs!

 Only to find out it’s only 8:30.
 I must have forwarded the time when I was clicking on the alarm clock.
-Am now exhausted, and haven’t left the parador.
+Am now exhausted, and haven’t left the parador!

 Breakfast.
 Then out the door to walk around the gorge and check the Roman/Moorish/Muslim baths within the battlements, circa 1250.